Data protection notice of Flick Gocke Schaumburg

 9. Data security

-When you visit our website we use the widely adopted protocol secure sockets layer (SSL) in conjunction with the highest encryption level supported by your browser.
+When you visit our website we use the widely adopted protocol transport layer security (TLS) in conjunction with the highest encryption level supported by your browser.
 As a general rule, 256-bit encryption is supported.
 If your browser is incompatible with a 256-bit key, we revert to the 128-bit v3 technique instead.
 The open or closed lock or padlock symbol displayed on the browser page or further information contained in the properties of the browser show whether or not the data constituting our website are encrypted during their transmission.

 In other respects we take suitable technical and organizational security measures to protect your data against coincidental or intentional manipulation, partial or complete loss, destruction, and unauthorized access by third parties.
 We continuously improve our security measures in keeping with technological progress.